MalithaDilshan/Hardware-Based-Virus-Detection-Acceleration/README.md

 # Hardware-based-virus-detection-acceleration
-Group 01 : Malitha Dilshan, Rangana De Silva, Iranga Naverathne
+Malitha Dilshan, Rangana De Silva, Iranga Naverathne

 In this project repository has two main files folder as 1.'iverilog_files'